 Using DeFi Safely

-Following prudent practices such as checking audit reports, investigating the team’s experience, using insurance/assurance systems, and allocating funds wisely can help you reap the benefits of DeFi while lowering risk.
+Following prudent practices such as checking audit reports, investigating the team’s experience, and allocating funds wisely can help you reap the benefits of DeFi while lowering risk.

 About the Author